curi/fi/docs/ex-parsing/collection-max.md

 main grammar tree goes here if I ever do this
 ```

-# I know about it (Objectivism) in name only (and only since learning about FI, and because of FI)
+## I know about it (Objectivism) in name only (and only since learning about FI, and because of FI)

 Note: I can definitely write this better (it's from [early learning: objectivism]({{ "../../pub-drafts/early-learning-objectivism.md" | relative_url }})).
 Left it like this for purposes of analysis, partly because I said 'and because'

+## I can explain the acronyms if need be.

+## It is a poor argument of my superior reason, that I am unable to make justice be apprehended and felt in the most necessary cases, without the intervention of blows.